lujanmartin/TechChallengeDataEng/README.md

 ## Project Status

-This is the **first commit** for the Movies Data Pipeline, fulfilling core requirements from the technical challenge:
+This is stage of the project fulfils core requirements from the technical challenge:
 - Medallion architecture with bronze (raw), silver (deduplicated), and gold (star schema) layers.
 - Data lake using Parquet files for bronze and silver.
 - Data warehouse in PostgreSQL with 1 fact table, 6+ dimension tables, and bridge tables.